CigarsSmoker/Clone/How-to-work-only-with-global-rules-and-all-scripts-blocked-by-default.md

-The motivation for this article is the following argument made at Wilders Security against uMatrix:
+The motivation for this article is the following argument I've seen being made:

 >  I like the way NoScrip works.
 If you think a domain should be untrusted, you untrust it everywhere.
 If you trust it, and require the domain, then you white list it.